Peter Strauss Ranch: 20th century

 In the early 20th century, the automobile manufacturer Harry Miller, famous for his patented master carburetor featured at the Indianapolis 500, purchased the ranch as a weekend retreat from his factory and residence in Los Angeles.
 In 1926, Miller built the current stone ranch house, the look-out tower, and the aviary.
 He held grand parties there during Prohibition, having someone watch for the cops from the tower.
 The man would then run to the house to warn them to put the booze away.
-Miller also had other large animals there as part of his private zoo.
+Miller also maintained a private zoo on the grounds.
 During the Great Depression, Miller suffered financial ruin after attempting to build aircraft engines, forcing him to sell the property.

 In the mid-1930s, the property was purchased by Warren Shobert and Arthur Edeson, who renamed the property "Shoson" and transformed it into a recreational fairyland resort for children and adults.
 The Lake Encanto Dam, creating Lake Encanto, was constructed on Triunfo Creek.
 The resort was later renamed "Lake Enchanto."
 Competition from other, larger amusement parks and resorts led to the decline of Lake Enchanto, which fell into disrepair and closed around 1960.

 In 1976, actor Peter Strauss purchased the property after being moved by the area's natural beauty while filming the mini-series Rich Man, Poor Man at nearby Malibu Lake.
 Strauss restored the property to a more natural look and lived there until 1983, when he sold it to the Santa Monica Mountains Conservancy.
 The National Park Service purchased the ranch in 1987.